Understanding grid balancing & congestion management

 How does balancing work?

-Every supplier or buyer connected to the grid must be associated with a BRP.
-The BRPs are then responsible for balancing supply and demand within their specific portfolios.
+Every energy supplier or buyer connected to the grid must be associated with a BRP, which is responsible for keeping its own portfolio of customers and assets in balance.

-To maintain balance in their portfolios, BRPs have the possibility to trade energy surplus or deficit with other BRPs on markets.
-In case of a remaining imbalance, BRPs face financial consequences.
+For this, BRPs have the possibility to trade energy surplus or deficit with other BRPs on markets.
+In case of a remaining imbalance in their portfolio, BRPs have to face financial consequences.

 - Frequency Containment Reserves (FCR): Also known as the “primary reserve,” it automatically activates in less than 30 seconds in case of imbalance and remains active up to 15 minutes.